What is 'Significant 72"?

 "WE" activities not only help teachers get to know more about individual students in the classroom, they help students learn about specific peers or a particular small group within the classroom.
 "WE" movements are particularly useful in helping students get to know one another more deeply.

 "WE" moments should be built into every class period, whether at the start as a bell-ringer, during as a break to develop common ground before answering a question, or at the end of class as part of a wrap-up/closing.

 "WE" movements are particularly helpful in developing empathy and igniting compassion amongst students.

-Not only do "US" activities foster a sense of community amongst students, they quickly create an atmosphere in which students feel it is ok to take chances and make mistakes in front of peers.
+Not only do "US" activities foster a sense of community and belonging amongst students, they quickly create an atmosphere in which students feel it is ok to take chances and make mistakes in front of peers.

 COMING SOON: "US" Activities